southperry/CS482Aimbot/README.md

 ## Installation
 * Navigate to this folder directory using `cd`
 * Run `python -m venv env` to create a virtual environment
-* Run one of the following depending on your OS
+* Activate the venv (Using one of the following commands, or one like it)
     * `source env/bin/activate` (Mac/Linux)
     * `.\env\Scripts\activate` (Windows)
 * Run `pip install -r requirements.txt` to install all the dependencies